 Temperature and Humidity

-Phalaenopsis prefers temperatures between 75 and 85 degrees Fahrenheit but adapts well to normal house temperatures of 65 to 70 degrees Fahrenheit.
-Orchids also like contrasting night and day temperatures.
-To induce a flower spike, the plant needs a few cooler nights, with temperatures around 55 F., to bloom.
+Phalaenopsis prefers temperatures between 75 and 85°F but adapts well to normal indoor temperatures of 65 to 70°F. Orchids also like contrasting night and day temperatures.
+To induce blooming, the plant needs a few cooler nights, with temperatures around 55°F.

 Fertilizer

-During the growing season (summer), fertilize your orchid with a diluted orchid fertilizer every third or fourth week.
-Skip feedings during fall, winter, and spring (flowering season) when too much fertilizer will lead to excessive foliage and no bloom.
+During the growing season, fertilize your orchid with a diluted orchid fertilizer (20-20-20 fertilizer at 1/4 strength) every three or four weeks.
+Skip feedings during the fall, winter, and spring flowering season when too much fertilizer will lead to excessive foliage and no bloom.

 Types of Phalaenopsis Orchids

-There are 63 true species of Phalaenopsis orchids and seven hybrids.
-Some grower favorites include:
+There are 61 true species of Phalaenopsis orchids and seven hybrids.
+Some popular types include:

-• Phalaenopsis 'Liodoro' produces wavy, bright green leaves and pink and purple star-like flowers.
-This plant can reach a height of 19 inches.
+- Phalaenopsis 'Liodoro' produces wavy, bright green leaves and pink and purple star-like flowers.
+This mature plant reaches a height of 19 inches.

-• Phalaenopsis schilleriana boasts large 2.5-inch, pink and purple flowers, with dark green variegated leaves.
-Each stem on this variety can grow up to 200 flowers.
+- Phalaenopsis schilleriana boasts large 2.5-inch, pink and purple flowers, with dark green variegated leaves.
+Each stem on this variety grows up to 200 flowers.

-• Phalaenopsis stuartiana produces white flowers with yellow and red dots on multiple branches and can reach up to 30 inches high.
+- Phalaenopsis stuartiana produces white flowers with yellow and red dots on multiple branches.
+It reaches up to 30 inches in height.

-• Phalaenopsis appendiculata is a miniature orchid that blooms in mid- to late-summer and can be used as a hanging plant.
+- Phalaenopsis appendiculata is a miniature orchid that blooms in mid- to late-summer.
+It makes a good hanging plant.

 Pruning

 Prune mature orchids once a year during their dormancy period, after the blooms have faded.
 Using clean scissors or a knife, cut the top portion of the stem back to one inch above a node to encourage a new stem section and more blooms.
-You can also carefully deadhead the plant, however, spent flowers may just fall on their own.
+Deadheading it usually not necessary, as spent flowers just fall on their own.

 Remove any brown or black leaves, and snip back unhealthy roots that are either dead and brown, or mushy.
-It is normal for your orchid to grow roots above the soil.
-These are aerial roots—don't cut them off.
-You can just leave them.
+It is normal for your orchid to grow aerial roots above the soil; just let them be.

 Propagating

-4. Moisten the bark potting medium and plant the keiki in a pot (it's okay if the top parts of the roots are exposed).
+- Plant the keiki in a pot filled with damp potting medium.It's okay if the top parts of the roots are exposed.

 Potting and Repotting Phalaenopsis Orchids